 Such is our Christian life.
 By desiring heaven we exercise the powers of our soul.
 Now this exercise will be effective only to the extent that we free ourselves from desires leading to infatuation with this world.
 Let me return to the example I have already used, of filling an empty container.
 God means to fill each of you with what is good; so cast out what is bad!
 If he wishes to fill you with honey and you are full of sour wine, where is the honey to go?
 The vessel must be emptied of its contents and then be cleansed.
 Yes, it must be cleansed even if you have to work hard and scour it.
 It must be made fit for the new thing, whatever it may be.

 To be Filled with His Presence

 We may go on speaking figuratively of honey, gold or wine – but whatever we say we cannot express the reality we are to receive.
 The name of that reality is God.
 But who will claim that in that one syllable we utter the full expanse of our heart’s desire?
 Therefore, whatever we say is necessarily less than the full truth.
 We must extend ourselves toward the measure of Christ so that when he comes he may fill us with his presence.
 Then we shall be like him, for we shall see him as he is.

-This commentary describing the theological virtue of hope in terms of expanding the desire of our hearts to see God face to face.
+This commentary describes the theological virtue of hope in terms of expanding the desire of our hearts to see God face to face.
 It is an excerpt from St. Augustine’s Tractates on the first letter of John ( Tract r: PL 35, 2008-9).
-This selection is used in the Roman Office of readings for Friday of the sixty (6th) week in ordinary time.
+This selection appears in the Roman Office of readings for Friday of the sixty (6th) week in ordinary time.
 The accompanying biblical reading taken from Proverbs 15:8-33, 16:1-9, and 17:5.